CRAE logo

 Anna is committed to taking a participatory approach to research: working with autistic people, not on autistic people.
 She is also dedicated to ensuring that the findings of her research are translated into practical initiatives that can help improve the lives of autistic people.
 She has received a number of awards for her work, many that reflect this emphasis on research engagement and impact.
 These include an ESRC Celebrating Impact Prize for Outstanding Impact in Business and Enterprise (Finalist 2020) and a UCL Knowledge Exchange Champions Award (2016).

-Current research and activities: Among others, and her ongoing work as Director, Anna’s current research projects include working with autistic people in the family justice system, investigating autistic people’s greater capacity to detect sound and ways to promote autistic employment.
+Current research and activities: Among others, Anna’s current research projects include, GCSE exam inequality for neurodivergent students, working with autistic people in the family justice system, investigating autistic people’s greater capacity to detect sound and ways to promote autistic employment.

 Recent publications: